 In addition to prevention education, the UWL Student Life/Violence Prevention Specialist provides direct advocacy services to students who have experienced sexual assault.
-The Violence Prevention Specialist receives an average of 125 referrals each year Advocacy includes providing free, confidential:
+The Violence Prevention Specialist received nearly 100 referrals in 2021.
+Advocacy includes providing free, confidential:

-- Referrals to resources such as counseling, medical care, legal help, and - academic or financial assistance - Safety planning - Information on reporting options (University conduct and/or police), campus - policies and procedures, and victim rights - Assistance with applying for a restraining order
+- Referrals to resources such as counseling, medical care, legal help, and

+- academic or financial assistance

+- Safety planning

+- Information on reporting options (University conduct and/or police), campus

+- policies and procedures, and victim rights

+- Assistance with applying for a restraining order

-• Advocacy and support during interviews
+- Advocacy and support during interviews